0 A.D. (video game): Development

 The composers of the music in the game are Omri Lahav, Jeff Willet, Mike Skalandunas, and Shlomi Nogay.
 A 26-track soundtrack was released on 8 June 2018.

+On 18 February 2026, Wildfire Games released version 28 "Boiorix", the first version released without an "alpha" label.

 Reception

 In 2012, 0 A.D. received second place in the IndieDB Player's Choice Upcoming Indie Game of the Year competition.
 0 A.D. has been generally well received.
 It was voted as LinuxQuestions.org "Open Source Game of the Year for 2013".
-Between 2010 and June 2021, the game was downloaded from SourceForge.net over 1.3 million times.
+It was also listed as one of the best open source video games by The Gamer.